A.N Oh hello. How long has it been? Anyway, here is the new chapter! Cheers!

 Horsesettle already had terrible winters due to its location cradled below the shadows of the castle.
 Peasants bowel the locals called it, and it filled up every winter from cold winds and heavy snowfall, and she could only imagine what winters would be like out in the open.

 "I can't say I packed for snow," Mauve thought aloud, and suddenly noticed the chill.

 But the girl didn't seem to be listening anymore, her lavender eyes were fixated on the slowly boiling stew.

 "Are you hungry?"

-"Yes, please," Aine replied quickly, and Mauve unwrapped a fresh loaf of bread they had taken from the slaver yesterday and cut her a slice, which Aine accepted eagerly.
+"Yes, please," Aine replied quickly, and Mauve unwrapped a fresh loaf of bread they had taken from the slaver yesterday and cut her a slice, Aine took it eagerly.

 "I'm glad to see you eating, you hardly ate a bite yesterday," Mauve said, watching the girl practically inhale the bread.
 Her hands trembled terribly on top of blackened wrists; Mauve could see the imprint from heavy chains still bruised to the bone.
 She forced herself not to stare.

 Aine took a moment to chew.
 "I apologize if it were rude, you were all so kind- I was just too much in shock.
 Everything felt unreal."

 Mauve shook her head.
 "It wasn't rude, I was just worried is all.
 I can tell the slaver didn't feed you very well," Mauve said, assuring the girl finished the slice then offering her another.